HerrRiebmann/Caravan_Leveler_2/README.md

 ## Things
 ### Installation
 You can download the files here, add the additional libraries and flash them via the Arduino IDE.
+All Libraries & Tools mentioned below.
 Or you can use the ESP32 Web firmware flash method, which will install all the required components directly onto the ESP.

 Currently supported Versions are ESP32, ESP32-S3 & ESP32-C3.